-- Persistence: Keep the raw inputs around for later inspirational integration and analytics, without losing the original context.
+- Staging: Load raw data into Hadoop.
+Use MapReduce operations to prepare data for other uses, including filtering, aggregation, mash-up, transformation, etc. - Persistence: Keep the raw inputs around for later inspirational integration and analytics, without losing the original context.
 Keep the intermediate prepared data around, also.
 Manage raw and prepared indexes under the same infrastructure and with the same governance policies. - Analytics: Perform large-scale, population-level analyses on raw or prepared data.

-However, while open source Apache Hadoop offers analytics and storage capabilities businesses want today, it was not designed for the real-time applications nor the data governance requirements enterprises need.
+However, while open source Apache Hadoop offers analytics and storage capabilities businesses want today, it was not designed for the real-time applications or the data governance requirements enterprises need.